Stop OS X from Automatically Downloading App and OS X Updates

 - Choose “Software Update” and click the lock icon to unlock the preferences

 - Uncheck “Download newly available updates in the background”

 - Optional but not recommended: uncheck “Install system data files and security updates”

-Leave “Automatically check for updates” enabled to behave like versions of OS X before 10.8, where the system would alert you to new updates available but would not download them without your permission.
+Leave “Automatically check for updates” enabled to behave like versions of OS X before 10.8 and 10.9, where the system would alert you to new updates available but would not download them without your permission.

 You can also save bandwidth by disabling the automatic app downloads feature, which is borrowed from iTunes and previously only applied to iTunes media and iOS apps.